mojadita/so/c/parellel-processes-using-fork-with-command-line-parameters-in-c/Readme.md

-# Answer to question in StackOverflow
+# Parallel processes using fork() with command line parameters in C

 This code is related to [this answer](https://stackoverflow.com/a/60238917/3899431) in StackOverflow.